Year 7 & 8

 This programme runs for one period a week during Term One.
 Year 13 students work with small groups of Year 7s in a mentoring role.

-Lunches can be purchased from McGregors in Palmerston via the school office on Tuesdays and Thursdays only.
+Lunches can be purchased via the school office every day except Fridays.
 Orders need to be placed before the school day starts.

 Any information regarding absences from school must be given to the form teacher or the school office.

 Leaving School Grounds

 Students may not leave the school grounds without permission or signing out at the office.